-We have every reason to be thankful to our ancient Greek luminaries for giving us the right language that identifies these six types of love.
-It is potentially life-saving because so many of us are ill-equipped when it comes to making sense of how we feel about others.
+We have every reason to be thankful to our ancient Greek luminaries for giving us the right language that identifies these six types of love since many of us are ill-equipped when it comes to making sense of our feeling.

-This is not surprising as our emotions can often seem ambiguous, ephemeral and hard to pin down.
-These definitions can give us the clarity that we need to have more conscious and emotionally enriching relationships.
+This isn’t surprising given the ambiguous, ephemeral nature of emotions.
+These definitions can give us the clarity that we need to understand them better so that we can have more enriching relationships.

-We should also be wary of becoming influenced by our society’s fixation on the passion and playfulness that is characteristic of the first flush of love.
-Love songs and “Rom-Coms” can leave us craving for it, and if we get too hung up on seeking it, we could find ourselves stuck in a dark and cold hole of loneliness.
+We should also be wary of our society’s fixation on the passion and playfulness that’s characteristic of the first flush of love.
+Love songs and ‘rom-coms’ can leave us craving for it, and if we get too hung up on seeking it, we could find ourselves stuck in an endless loop of emptiness.

 The truth is that love is an autonomous choice.
 We have the freedom to cultivate it within our hearts by simply choosing loving thoughts.
-Within us is a well-spring of tender emotions flowing from our heart’s center, which we can channel and share with others at any time.
+Within us is a well-spring of love flowing from our heart’s center, which we can channel and share with others at any time.

-Here are some of the ways by which you can open yourself up to enjoying the 6 flavors of love:
+Here are some of the ways by which you can open yourself up to enjoying the six flavors of love:

-- Acknowledge the love that exists in your current relationships: You may not realize it but your life is already abounding with love.
-You may have failed to notice it in the background while you were seeking the popular candy-floss type of love.
-I suggest that you acknowledge the other kinds of love in your life by looking over the definition of the six types of love, writing down which of the six you have in your life right now and noting the names of the people with whom you share each kind of love.
+1. Acknowledge the love that exists in your current relationships: You may not have noticed that your life is already abounding with love, while you were seeking the popular “candy-floss” type of love.
+Increase your awareness by acknowledging the other kinds of love in your life.
+Look over the definition of the six types of love and note down which of the six you have in your life right now and the names of the people with whom you share each kind of love.

-- Remove any blocks that are preventing you from loving others: Just as how dams block the flowing waters of a river, our past memories and wounds may block us from experiencing a healthy flow of love.
-Some of the practices that can help you remove these internal blocks include journaling and/or speaking with a friend, therapist or coach.
-Once you gain awareness of these pain points, the next step is to heal them and give the care that they need.
+2. Remove any blocks that are preventing you from loving others: Just as how dams block the flowing waters of a river, our past memories and wounds may block us from experiencing a healthy flow of love.
+Some of the practices that can help you remove these internal blocks are journaling and seeking the counsel of a friend, therapist or coach.
+Once you gain awareness of these pain points, you can take the steps needed to heal it.

-- Build on the love for yourself: It is impossible to love others in a healthy way if we don’t love and respect ourselves.
+3. Build on the love for yourself: It’s impossible to love others, in a healthy way, if we don’t love and respect ourselves.
 We show self-love by making time to meet our personal needs, building healthy boundaries to protect our well-being and speaking to ourselves with love and kindness.
-Remember that if you can’t take care of you, you won’t be able to take care of anyone else (without harming yourself), no matter how much you love them.
+Remember that if you can’t take care of you, you won’t be able to take care of anyone else (and be healthy), no matter how much you love them.

-- Spread the love: When our hearts are brimming with self-love, we enhance our ability to share our love with others.
+4. Spread the love: When our hearts are brimming with self-love, we enhance our ability to share our love with others.
 Consciously seek out and cultivate a variety of relationships that can give you access to the different experiences of love.
-As you go through this process, always be mindful about building healthy, win-win and nurturing bonds that will benefit both you and the other person.
+As you go through this process, be mindful of building win-win relationships that will benefit both you and the other party.

-According to me, true and lasting love feels wholesome.
-It always leaves me feeling all warm and fuzzy inside.
-I liken it to how I feel when I’m sipping on warm hot chocolate while sitting on a comfy couch beside a crackling fireplace and watching snow fall outside my window.
+True love always leaves me feeling warm and fuzzy inside.
+I liken it to how I feel when I’m sipping on warm hot chocolate while sitting on a comfy couch beside a crackling fireplace and watching snow fall outside.

-It’s relaxing, satisfying and reminds me of my divine connection to something bigger and greater than myself.
+It’s relaxing, satisfying and reminds me of my connection to the love the permeates our cosmos.